 For example, HR is the only department that has a deep understanding of current and future workforce challenges.
 They’re also key to delivering new ways of working.
 For instance, they help decide which technologies to use and how they can be used to boost employee motivation; they play a key role by identifying the value of technology and recognizing the impact it has on the overall employee experience.
 As such, DW teams that leverage the partnership with HR will benefit greatly from their insights.

 The same is true for the relationship between the corporate estate leader and the DW team.
 Since the pandemic, ‘the office’ has taken on a new meaning.
 According to Gartner research, 73% of employees want to come to the office slightly more than one day a week.

-Technology forces such as the Internet of Things (opens in new tab), artificial intelligence (opens in new tab), and mixed reality (augmented reality and virtual reality) are introducing myriad new possibilities for creating smart workspaces.
+Technology forces such as the Internet of Things, artificial intelligence, and mixed reality (augmented reality and virtual reality) are introducing myriad new possibilities for creating smart workspaces.
 At the same time, these new workplaces can improve employee experience, further demonstrating the valuable relationship between corporate real estate leaders and the DW teams.

 Finally, the business unit leader can describe the challenges facing employees in the front line.
 They can offer a clear vision of the benefit they expect from new DW tools and how these can help employees – and the wider business – achieve their goals.

 Ensuring that the core DW team is continuously working with other critical players from the organization – beyond the ones already mentioned – will be essential to helping deliver digital transformation and dexterity across the business.